npeake/Termination-Board-PCBs/README.md

 Termination Board v4 includes updated designs to the termination boards to reorrient the Type-1 services landing pads by 45 degrees.
 This will ease strain on the attached cables and their solder joints compared to an abrupt 90 degree bend.

 19-x Cable Mapping directory contains schematics for the Type-1 service cable bundle wiring for the 19-x prototypes.
 These include prototypes of a Coupled Ring and an L0+2L1 Barrel.
 These differ from the final design in that the PP1 connectors used are banana jacks, SHV plugs, and DB25 connectors and the L0+2L1 PP0 is divided into 3 seperate PP0's for ease of prototyping and data breakout.

+SCIPP_Connectors in the main repository directory contains all connector footprints designed and used for this project.
+Some directories contain another copy of SCIPP_Connectors because they rely on earlier versions of the connectors for their designs.
+However, the main directory connector folder contains the most recently updated footprints along with 3D models.